-Our fixed maturities, which represent 88% of our total investments at December 31, 2012, may be adversely impacted by changes in interest rates.
+Our fixed maturities, which represent 87% of our total investments and 80% of total cash and investments at December 31, 2013, may be adversely impacted by changes in interest rates.
 Increases in interest rates could cause the fair value of our investment portfolio to decrease, resulting in a lower book value (refer to Item 7A 'Quantitative and Qualitative Disclosure About Market Risk' for a related sensitivity analysis).